keybase/client/go/saltpack/specs/saltpack_encryption.md

 ```
 [
-    hash_authenticators,
-    payload_secretbox,
+    hash authenticators,
+    payload secretbox,
 ]
 ```

-- **hash_authenticators** is a list of 16-byte Poly1305 tags, one for each
-  recipient, which authenticate the hash of the **payload_secretbox**.
+- **hash authenticators** is a list of 16-byte Poly1305 tags, one for each recipient, which authenticate the hash of the **payload secretbox**.
-- **payload_secretbox** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MB.
+- **payload secretbox** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MB.
 It's encrypted with the symmetric message key.
 See [Nonces](#nonces) below.

 We compute the authenticators in three steps:

-- Compute the SHA512 of the **payload_secretbox**.
+- Compute the SHA512 of the **payload secretbox**.
-- For each recipient, put that hash in a NaCl box, using the sender and recipient's long-term keys.
+- For each recipient, encrypt that hash in a NaCl box, using the sender and recipient's long-term keys.
 See [Nonces](#nonces) below.
-- Take the first 16 bytes of each box, which hold the Poly1305 tag.
+- Take the first 16 bytes of each box, which comprise the Poly1305 tag.

-The purpose of the **hash_authenticators** is to prevent recipients from reusing the header packet and the symmetric message key to forge new messages that appear to be from the same sender to other recipients.
+The purpose of the **hash authenticators** is to prevent recipients from reusing the header packet and the symmetric message key to forge new messages that appear to be from the same sender to other recipients.
 (Recipients should be able to forge messages that appear to be sent to them only, not messages that appear to be sent to anyone else.)
-Before opening the **payload_secretbox**, recipients must compute the authenticator and verify that it matches what's in the **hash_authenticators** list.
+Before opening the **payload secretbox**, recipients must compute the authenticator and verify that it matches what's in the **hash authenticators** list.

 Using NaCl's [`crypto_box`](http://nacl.cr.yp.to/box.html) to compute the authenticators takes more time than using